sourcegraph/handbook/content/talent/types_of_interviews.md

 The below information is intended to help our candidates prepare for each step of the interview.
 Please note that the example questions are **examples only** and may not be the exact questions asked in the actual interview process.

 ## The interview process

+Our hiring managers work with their [assigned recruiter](https://about.sourcegraph.com/handbook/talent#talent-team-members) to create an optimal interview plan for their role.
+Below is an example.
+All steps in bold are strongly encouraged.

 All role-specific interview processes are documented at the end of each [job description](https://boards.greenhouse.io/sourcegraph91).
-You can also read more about our interview process [here](https://about.sourcegraph.com/handbook/talent/interview_process).
+We strive for consistency across all interviews.

+- **Recruiter screen**
+- **Hiring manager screen**
+- Assignment, if applicable
+- In-depth Interview stage:
+  -  Resume deep dive
+  -  Assignment review/working session, if applicable
+  -  Technical interview, if applicable
+  -  **Team collaboration interview**
+  -  **Peer interview**
+  -  **Values interview**
+- Department head interview
+- Reference checks / offer

 ## Structured interview questions
 We ask structured questions for all interviews, meaning that all candidates are asked the same questions in an effort to reduce bias and to even the playing-field.
 The interview [may be recorded](https://about.sourcegraph.com/handbook/talent/hiring/guide_to_using_brighthire) so that we can focus on the candidate, not taking notes, and ensure that we're delivering a great interview experience.
 If a candidate prefers not to be recorded during the interview, they can let us know - the structure of the interview and decision-making process will remain the same and the decision not to be recorded will have no weight on their candidacy.